September 12th 2024

 All Medicare Supplement plans reduce out-of-pocket costs.
 That said, Plan G reduces them the most.
 Outside of Plan F, which isn't an option for most new Medicare enrollees, Medicare's Plan G covers the most out-of-pocket costs.
 Medicare Supplement Plan N comes close to Plan G and is a good option for many.
 The only difference between Plan G and Plan N is that Plan N doesn't cover Part B excess charges, which don't apply in some states.

 The only advantage that's totally unique to Medicare Supplement Plan G is having virtually zero out-of-pocket costs.
 This advantage should not be underestimated!
-Once you meet your annual Part B deductible of $240, which is low for health insurance, you will have no other out-of-pocket costs for the year.
+Once you meet your annual Part B deductible of $283 in 2026, which is low for health insurance, you will have no other out-of-pocket costs for the year.
 This enables you to go to the doctor and get the care you need without financial fear.
-There’s no reason to put a surgery off or skip an appointment because you won’t owe anything.
-Furthermore, you’ll be able to know exactly how much you’ll pay each year for healthcare because your out-of-pocket costs are so limited.
+There's no reason to put a surgery off or skip an appointment because you won't owe anything.
+You'll also be able to know exactly how much you'll pay each year for healthcare because your out-of-pocket costs are so limited.

 If you're on Original Medicare, regardless of additional coverage, then you won't have Medicare prior authorization requirements.
 So, this "pro" applies to people who are on Original Medicare, whether or not they have a Medicare Supplement plan.